heathermortensen/MyVirtualMuseumApp/README.md

 Picture HERE

 - [ ] Make a new branch on Git so that I can revert back when I break this thing again.
 - [ ] Investigate yaml file to learn why 2nd image has never displayed.
-Post question on [Stack overflow](https://stackoverflow.com/questions/63549695/first-flutter-image-asset-displays-museum-photo-why-is-the-second-image-muse).
+Posted question on [Stack overflow](https://stackoverflow.com/questions/63549695/first-flutter-image-asset-displays-museum-photo-why-is-the-second-image-muse).

 - [ ] Look at maps and tile widgets.
 Can I hold all the exhibit images in a map at the top level?
 This might make state simpler.
 - [ ] Start looking at how to access camera function.